dschnare/ioc-container/packages/ioc-container/README.md

 concerns by calling `addLifecycleConcern()`.
 For information on adding lifecycle concerns see the docs on this method.

-All services will have their dependencies injected automatically.
-For functions the names of their formal parameters will be used as dependency names.
-If a formal argument results with no service being found an error will be thrown.

-For objects and the return value of functions, property names will be used as dependency names only if they are set to `null`.
-Properties starting with `_` are skipped over.

-Primitive values and arrays will have no depedencies injected.
+The optional `inject` parameter is an array of dependency names that will be injected into the service.
+The order of the dependency names is important, since function arguments are injected first in the order they appear.

-Any formal parameter or property that starts with `$` is considered a configuration key, and will be set to the config key without the `$` prefix.
+Without this parameter, dependency names are inferred automatically by inspecting the formal parameter names of functions/constructors.
+Any dependency name that starts with `$` will have the value of the config key without the `$` prefix injected.
+This parameter is useful if your code is obfuscated.

 All services can optionally define `initialize` and `destroy` methods that will be called after dependencies have been injected and when the service has been